Meghaan-Binkley-Hopper/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get? # sqlite3.OperationalError: database is locked
 - Can you tell what line it was executing when it failed?